MaskSAM: Towards Auto-prompt SAM with Mask Classification for Volumetric Medical Image Segmentation: Introduction

-\begin{itemize}[leftmargin=*] \item We propose a novel mask classification prompt-free SAM~(MaskSAM) framework for medical image segmentation.
-To the best of our knowledge, the proposed MaskSAM is the first prompt-free SAM-based image segmentation framework that remains all structure of the original SAM; \item We propose a novel prompt generator that utilizes multiple levels of feature maps from the image encoder to generate auxiliary masks and bounding boxes as prompts to solve the requirements of extra prompts and generate auxiliary classifier tokens summed by learnable global classifier tokens within the mask decoder in SAM to enable the functionality to predict semantic labels for predicted binary masks. \item we design a 3D depth-convolution adapter~(DConvAdapter) for image embeddings and a 3D depth-MLP adapter~(DMLPAdapter) for prompt embeddings and inject one of them into each transformer block in the image encoder and mask decoder to enable pre-trained 2D SAM models to extract 3D information and adapt to 3D medical image segmentation. \item We conduct extensive experiments on three challenging AMOS~\cite{ji2022amos}, ACDC \cite{bernard2018deep} and Synapse \cite{landman2015miccai} datasets.
-The results demonstrate that MaskSAM achieves state-of-the-art performance, surpassing nnUNet by 2.7\%, 1.7\%, and 1.0\% on AMOS2022, ACDC, and Synapse datasets, respectively. \end{itemize}
+\begin{itemize}[leftmargin=*] \item We propose a novel mask classification prompt-free SAM framework, named MaskSAM, that remains all SAM's structure and weights for medical image segmentation; \item We propose a novel prompt generator that uses multiple levels of feature maps from the image encoder to generate auxiliary masks and bounding boxes as prompts to solve the requirements of extra prompts and generate auxiliary classifier tokens summed by learnable global classifier tokens within the mask decoder to enable the functionality to predict semantic labels for predicted binary masks; \item We design a 3D depth-convolution adapter~(DConvAdapter) for image embeddings and a 3D depth-MLP adapter~(DMLPAdapter) for prompt embeddings and inject one of them into each transformer block in the image encoder and mask decoder to enable pre-trained 2D SAM models to extract 3D information and adapt to 3D medical image segmentation; \item Extensive experiments on three challenging AMOS~\cite{ji2022amos}, ACDC \cite{bernard2018deep} and Synapse \cite{landman2015miccai} datasets demonstrate that MaskSAM achieves state-of-the-art performance, surpassing nnUNet by 2.7\%, 1.7\%, and 1.0\% on AMOS2022, ACDC, and Synapse datasets, respectively. \end{itemize}